stefcoetzee/re-frame-todomvc-reitit-malli/README.md

 as todo IDs,
 as opposed to integer IDs.

-Note that,
-as mentioned in the reference codebase linked above, the re-frame TodoMVC application is not a minimal implementation.
+As mentioned in the reference codebase linked above, the re-frame TodoMVC application is not a minimal implementation.
 Instead,
 it is meant to be something of a showcase of re-frame functionality.

+Recent versions of Node and Clojure are required.

 ## Explore the implementation